Utah Deaf History and Culture

 (Utahn, 1957).

-The Utah Deaf community and parents who supported sign language fought against the "Y" system for almost a decade, but nobody listened, especially after the 1962 student protest.
+1970: The Utah Deaf community and parents who supported sign language fought against the "Y" system for almost a decade, but nobody listened, especially following the 1962 student protest.
 In another round of the students' 1969 walkout protest, the Utah State Board of Education finally approved a new policy to replace the "Y" system with a two-track program.
-This program gave parents a choice between the oral method and the total communication method of instruction for a Deaf child aged 2 1/2 to 21 years.
+This program offered parents a choice between the oral method and the total communication method of instruction for Deaf children aged 2 1/2 to 21 years.
 Dr. Jay J. Campbell, a crucial ally of the Utah Deaf community, supervised the program.
 Dr. Campbell oversaw the Utah School for the Deaf (Kenneth L. Kinner, personal communication, May 14, 2011; Recommendations on Policy for the Utah School for the Deaf, 1970; Deseret News, December 29, 1970).
 Despite the new program, Dr. Bitter remained a staunch proponent of oralism and mainstreaming.
 As the number of mainstreamed Deaf students increased, the USD alums were heartbroken to see the school and Deaf education progressively decline.
+They felt a deep sense of loss as the unique culture and community that had flourished at the school began to fade away.
+Many alums advocated for a return to more inclusive practices that celebrated Deaf identity and culture, hoping to revitalize the programs that had once thrived at the Utah School for the Deaf.

 Picture